li33893/meta-analysis/readme.md

 2. re-running the model with inverse-variance pooling and the Cochrane-style continuity correction (`RR.Cochrane = TRUE`).

 An additional exploratory analysis uses Viechtbauer-Cheung influence diagnostics and a Baujat plot to examine whether any individual study contributes disproportionately to heterogeneity or to the pooled estimate.
 In the current run, O'Dea (2025) is examined separately as the influence-flagged study.

+> **Note on the acceptability sample.** The acceptability dataset (`acceptability_dropout_post_data.csv`) is not identical to the main-analysis set.
+It includes Bohr et al. (2023) and excludes Stasiak et al. (2014).
+Confirm this composition is intended and state it explicitly in the thesis Methods, since the *k* will not match the main analysis.

 ### 3. Cross-sheet joins return zero rows